Make Her Feel Welcome with Chic Points

 When 37007 reaches 200 Chic Points, he will be in the Style Council!

 I too suffer from both.
 I use Cetaphil cleansing and moisturizing products because they are gentle.
-I also use St. Ives apricot scrub in the morning which also helps.posted about 4 years ago
+I also use St. Ives apricot scrub in the morning which also helps.posted over 7 years ago

 i don’t know much on the subject but a good friend of mine began to eat